<img alt="" src="https://secure.wauk1care.com/164394.png" style="display:none;">

 Your viewpoint at the start of your journey on the site is very similar to what a customer would be.
 Therefore, a lot of companies find value in any unexpected behaviours of the system, and asking a question about this is good, such as “I don’t quite understand this; could you explain to me why it works in this way?”

 There are a variety of results that will come out of this, but there are two that are most likely to happen.
 The workings of the system may be explained to you so that it now makes sense to you; this again boosts your understanding and enables you to make better tests.
-However, it might be that the part of the system hasn’t been asked about before and that there are parts about the system that need a bit of tweaking.
+However, it might be that that part of the system hasn’t been asked about before and that there are parts about the system that need a bit of tweaking.

 Overall, checking your understanding is beneficial, as either way you will be making the system better, be it through the tests or the system itself.
 Communication is key for teamwork, and it will also help you feel more comfortable when working on your project.